-You can put the washing machine on now, but as your PV isn’t generating enough to cover your new power demand, the smart switch diverts power from the batteries and into your house to work in harmony with your solar.
-Your batteries are gradually emptied and your washing machine has finished.
+You can put the washing machine on, but your PV isn’t generating enough to cover the new power demand.
+The smart switch diverts power from the batteries and into your house to work in harmony with your solar.
+Your batteries are gradually emptied, and your washing machine has finished.
 You decide to use your computer for a few hours.

 The sun is now out in full glory

 Now your solar PV system is generating more than you need, so some goes to your computer and the smart switch starts refilling your batteries with this spare energy.